RaymondOnn/batch_pipeline_with_dbt_soda/README.md

 # Data Pipeline Project for Online Retail Store

-An end-to-end pipeline that extract data from `.csv` files and transforms it to create data models for analytics use cases
 ## Introduction

-With this project, I constructed a data pipeline tasked with loading and processing data retrieved from a Kaggle dataset.
+With this project, I constructed an end-to-end pipeline that extract data from `.csv` files and transforms it to create data models for analytics use cases

 ## The dataset
 The dataset contains the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail company.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.